Alfred Binet: Father of Modern Intelligence Testing

 4) The Concept of Mental Age

 A key innovation from Binet’s work was the introduction of the concept of mental age.
-This concept allowed educators and psychologists to compare a child’s cognitive performance with the average performance of children in other age groups.
+This allowed educators and psychologists to compare a child’s cognitive performance with the average performance of children in other age groups.
 For instance, if an eight-year-old child performed tasks typical of a ten-year-old, their mental age would be ten.

 5) Misinterpretation and Legacy